 Eventually, all events will be processed, and service_conn_ind will be able to accept each connect indication in turn.
-Once the connection has been established, the run_server routine used by the server in Chapter 3 is called to manage the data transfer.
+Once the connection has been established, the run_server routine used by the server in the section, "CONNECTION-MODE SERVICE," is called to manage the data transfer.